-Door Knocking is one of the best traditional means of lead generation in real estate, but it isn’t for everybody.
-Even people that love door-knocking can get to a point where it simply isn’t a dollar-productive activity to be doing themselves anymore.
+Door knocking is one of the best traditional means of lead generation in real estate, but it isn’t for everybody.
+Even people that love door-knocking can get to a point where it simply isn’t a dollar-productive activity anymore.

 For others, social-distancing concerns related to Covid-19 have added a new reason to be hesitant about in-person door-knocking.

 I see more and more real estate professionals asking questions about whether door-knocking real estate leads or a general geographic farm area is effective in today’s social distancing climate.
 With everything going virtual, there has been a similar spike in questions about how to effectively start social media marketing for real estate lead generation.

 I’m a fan of both door-knocking and social media marketing, but I understand the constraints of both.